-These are also called Single-Line-Models or SLM models.
+Single-Line-Models or SLM models are used for un-coupled models.
 These models are useful for most simulations where coupled effects can be ignored safely.
 These models are most accurate if closely spaced ground pins or a ground plane is present.